 Sally enjoys cooking and baking (especially yeast breads) and applies her knowledge of healthy eating to home and family.
 She walks her Labrador Retriever four miles daily, bikes, and enjoys Nordic skiing.
 Sally also has a passion for art and culture, European travel, and taking EdX science courses online.
 She reads extensively.

 Our special care needs consultation services are exclusively reserved for the patients and parents of Children’s Health Care.
-Please contact Childrens Health Care in Newburyport oto request a consultation with Barbara Kneeland.
-She is also available by email at email@example.com.
+Please contact Children's Health Care in Newburyport to request a consultation with Barbara Kneeland.
+She is also available by email at firstname.lastname@example.org

 Chaplin, Facility Dog

-Chaplin is part of the team on the Upper Level of CHC.
-He is a seven-year-old black Labrador retriever that belongs to Dr. Lundgren.
-He is a Facility dog.
+Chaplin was part of the team on the Upper Level of CHC until he passed away in December 2019.
+He was a black Labrador Retriever that belonged to Dr. Lundgren and trained as a Facility Dog.
 Facility dogs are expertly trained dogs who partner with a facilitator working in a health care or education setting.
 As well as his position here at CHC, Dr. Lundgren is also the Assistant Medical Director at the Massachusetts Hospital School in Canton, MA, which provides educational and rehabilitative services for children and young adults with multiple disabilities.
-This program is where Chaplin works his hardest.
-Here at CHC, Chaplin is mostly off-duty, but he has become popular with the patients and is helpful when a child may be anxious about their visit with us.
+This program is where Chaplin worked his hardest.
+Here at CHC, Chaplin was mostly off-duty, but he became popular with the patients and was helpful when a child may be anxious about their visit with us.